 Alleged misconduct: Judge Smith was accused of hugging, kissing, and groping a court employee in 1998.
 The investigation uncovered numerous instances sexual harassment.
 In addition, Smith was accused of drinking during the court day, including appearing drunk during a death penalty case.
-The investigation ended with Smith retired.
+The investigation ended when Smith retired.
 In his retirement letter, he specifically noted his expectation that he receive his pension for life.

 Chief Judge Mark Fuller, Middle District of Alabama